openstates/openstates-scrapers/README.rst

   docker-compose run --rm scrape tn people --scrape

+After you run `scrape`, it will leave .json files, one for each entity scraped, in the ``_data`` project subdirectory.
+These contain the transformed, scraped data, and are very useful for debugging.

 Check out the `writing scrapers guide <http://docs.openstates.org/en/latest/contributing/getting-started.html>`_ to understand how the scrapers work & how to contribute.

 Testing